Table of Contents

-Known as “Witch Hill”, the hill off North Street in St. Andrews is where witches were tied from toe to thumb and cast off into the tidal pools far below the cliffs, an area now known as “Witch Lake”.
-If the women drowned, they were deemed innocent.
-And, if they survived, they were carried up to Witch Hill and burned at the stake.
+Known as Witch Hill, the hill off North Street in St. Andrews is where witches were tied from toe to thumb and cast off into the tidal pools far below the cliffs in an area now known as Witch Lake.

-If you’re a fan of ghost tours, check out the Original St. Andrews Witches Tour to learn all about witchcraft in Scotland and the terrible fate met by many during the Great Witch Hunts of Scotland.
+If you’re a fan of ghost tours, check out The Original St. Andrews Witches Tour to learn all about witchcraft in Scotland and the terrible fate met by many during the Great Witch Hunts of Scotland.

-Modern witchcraft celebrations in Scotland
+Modern Witchcraft Celebrations in Scotland

-Beltane Fire Festival
+Beltane Fire Festival – Edinburgh

 I went to the Beltane Fire Festival when I first moved to Edinburgh and experienced a world of chaos, excitement and confusion one April evening on the side of Calton Hill.
 Some people had their faces and bodies painted, while others were dressed up in colourful outfits and balancing fire.